manvirm/SellText/README.md

 The problem of overpriced textbooks is not getting any better.
 As a matter of fact, it is only getting worse!
 In the past 35 years, textbook costs have skyrocketed 812% and continue to increase as you are reading this very sentence.

-This website was created using HTML, CSS, Javascript, Node.js and deployed using heroku and mongo atlas to manage the database.
+This website was created using HTML, CSS, Javascript, Node.js and deployed using Heroku and Mongo Atlas to manage the database.